cysouw/graphicalgrammar/text/other.md

 *Architecture functionelle de syntagme* of [@last] from Mikuš [-@mikus1955: 27].
 The six *monèmes* on top are (from left to right): *Feder-* 'feather', *-Messer* 'knife', *mit* 'with', *Korken-* 'cork', *zieh-* 'pull' and *-er* 'nomen agentis'.
 The abbreviations used are *S = syntagme*, *F = function* and *CF = cofunction*.
 The terms *function/cofunction* are used here for head and  dependent, respectively.
 :::

 After moving to Zadar, Mikuš wrote various further papers, but he basically recapitulates his earlier ideas [@mikus1960; @mikus1962].
 He participated in a large international conference on syntax in Erfurt [@mikus1961] and gave lectures in various universities in the GDR.^[Two papers from these lectures were published in 1962, available online at <https://doi.org/10.1524/stuf.1962.15.14.127> and <https://doi.org/10.1524/stuf.1962.15.14.137>.]
+In the 1960s, he moved to Lubumbashi in Zaire (today Democratic Republic of the Congo), where he wrote a monograph collecting all his ideas together [@mikus1972], but no new ideas can be found here.

 ### Galichet (1947) *Essai de grammaire psychologique*